 - There is an issue with your instrumentation (context was dropped, or the service with a parent span is not instrumented).

 When you see missing spans, check the Reporting Status page to find the culprit.

 Hovering over an operation gives you the error rate and log count.

 The Operations with Errors table shows the number of errors per minute on the operations in the diagram that originated an error, for both the baseline and regression time periods, along with the calculated change.
 From this table you can see where the majority of errors originate, the change in rate, and then click through to full traces to further diagnose.

 The table only shows operations that originated the errors, so there may be fewer operations in the table than the diagram.
 Operations are considered to be originating errors if they have no descendant spans with errors.

-The Tags with Errors table shows you tags that may be correlated with the increase in errors—that is, these tags more often appear on spans with errors.
+The Attributes with Errors table shows you attributes that may be correlated with the increase in errors—that is, these attributes more often appear on spans with errors.
 It also allows you to compare the errors per minute in the baseline and the regression windows.
-Because tags provide contextual data about a span, this table can often give you clues to what might be causing the errors.
+Because attributes provide contextual data about a span, this table can often give you clues to what might be causing the errors.